-And then I read just a short verse someone has posted: “See, I (the LORD) am doing a new thing!
+Abba Father speaks to me through His Word: “See, I am doing a new thing!
 Now it springs up; do you not perceive it?”
 (Isaiah 43:19)

 Yes, I perceive it Lord!
 Thank you!

 Then I go to His Word to read more about the new thing He is doing.
-I read that He is making a way in the desert and the wasteland we have been going through.
-He is providing (Living) water so that we might praise Him.
-(We do and we will!)
-He reminds me that He has chosen me, made me, formed me, and will help me.
+I read that He is making a way through this desert and wasteland we are in.
+He is providing Living water in this barren place so that we might praise Him.
+We do and we will continue to praise Him!
+He reminds me that He has chosen me, made me, formed me, and helps me.
 He pours that Living Water and His Spirit out on me and on my children and grandchildren.
 And they will spring up!
 (Isaiah 43, 44)

-Then I listen to a message because I know that faith comes from hearing the message of Christ.
+I keep opening and reading His Word because I know that faith comes from hearing the message of Christ.
+And it is faith I need.
 (Romans 10:17) And the message adds to my continuing prayer today:

-Lord, let us remember who we are, whose we are, and what our territory is.
-For each of us who has suffered loss, take back that ground for us.
-Release the boldness of the Lion of the Tribe of Judah in our prayers – that our prayers will be fierce – that they will rise from a whisper to a roar.
+Lord, let me remember who I am, whose I am, and the territory that belongs to me.
+For the loss I and mine have suffered, take back that ground for us.
+Release the boldness of the Lion of the Tribe of Judah in my prayers – that my prayers will be fierce – that they will rise from a whisper to a roar.

-And as my day progresses, my prayers become more fierce, intensifying from a whisper to a roar, knowing that He is making the way for us through the desert and the wasteland.
+And as my day progresses, my prayers become more fierce, intensifying from whispers to roars, knowing that He is making the way for me and for my loved ones through the desert and the wasteland.